Darvin Adams

-Darvin Adams (born January 5, 1990) is an American professional football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
-Adams is a two-time CFL champion, winning the 107th Grey Cup and 108th Grey Cup by defeating the Hamilton Tiger-Cats in both games.
-He was signed by the Carolina Panthers as an undrafted free agent in 2011, Adams has also been a member of the Virginia Destroyers (UFL) and Toronto Argonauts (CFL).
-He played college football at Auburn with whom he won the 2011 BCS National Championship.
+Darvin Adams (born January 5, 1990) is an American professional football wide receiver.
+Adams is a two-time Canadian Football League (CFL) champion, winning the 107th Grey Cup and 108th Grey Cup as part of the Winnipeg Blue Bombers.
+First signed by the Carolina Panthers as an undrafted free agent in 2011, Adams was also a member of the Virginia Destroyers, Toronto Argonauts, and Ottawa Redblacks.
+He played college football at Auburn, with whom he won the 2011 BCS National Championship.

-High school career
+Early life

-Adams attended Harrison High School where he had 15 touchdown receptions and five rushing touchdowns as a junior.
+Adams attended Harrison High School in Kennesaw, Georgia where he had 15 touchdown receptions and five rushing touchdowns as a junior.
 He fractured his left arm in an all-star game.
-He Had 66 catches for 867 yards and 11 touchdowns as a senior, 106 tackles and two interceptions.
+He had 66 catches for 867 yards and 11 touchdowns as a senior, 106 tackles and two interceptions.
 He received an Honorable Mention Class AAAAA All-State team as a senior and was selected to play in the Cobb County All-Star Senior Bowl.
 Tommy Tuberville said of his recruit, "Darvin Adams is an excellent outside receiver.
 He’s got height and speed and should be very good in this offense."